 Hampi is located in the Ballari district of Karnataka.
-This UNESCO World Heritage site was the capital of Vijayanagara Empire.
+This UNESCO World Heritage Site was the capital of the Vijayanagara Empire.
 The relics, ruins and destructed monuments and palaces of this ancient city depict the grandeur and glory of the emperors.

 The town has Hindu, Muslim and Jain monuments.
 Housing the great Virupaksha Temple makes the city an important religious center.
 The Hampi Utsav foretells the artistic richness of the place.